ngs-lang/ngs/doc/ngslang.1.md

 	# Would be {...}.filter(F(t) t is Str)
 	["abc", 1, "def"].filter(Str)  # [abc,def]

-One can easily define how a type behaves as a predicate: just define appropriate `Pred` function.
+One can easily define how a type behaves as a predicate: define appropriate `Pred` method.
-Here is example of `Pred` function that allows `.filter(SomeType)` such as `.filter(Str)` example above:
+Here is the `Pred` method that allows `.filter(SomeType)` such as `.filter(Str)` example above:

 	F Pred(t:Type) F is_pred(x) x is t

-That's a function (`Pred`) that returns a predicate function which is called `is_pred`.
+That's a method (`Pred`) that returns a predicate method (function) which is called `is_pred`.
-Naming the returned function helps a bit when looking at backtrace. `is_pred`, the predicate functions, checks whether it's argument is of type `t`.
+Naming the returned method helps a bit when looking at backtrace. `is_pred`, the predicate method, checks whether it's argument is of type `t`.

-Note that using a function as predicate is still possible:
+Note that using a method as predicate is still possible:

 	[1,2,11].filter(F(x) x > 10)  # [11]

-That is because `Pred` function leaves it's argument as is, if it's a function:
+That is because `Pred` method leaves it's argument as is, if it is callable (a method for example):

 	F Pred(f:Fun) f